The Best of Vietnam

 Good Morning, Vietnam

-Your local guide will greet you at the airport in Hanoi and you will transfer to your hotel.
+Your flight lands in the morning and after clearing immigration and customs, your local guide will greet you and you will transfer to your hotel.
 Spend the afternoon at leisure before a welcome dinner at Nha Hang NGON Restaurant.
 Begin exploring the culinary delights of Vietnam by sampling a range of authentic Vietnamese street food dishes.

 Explore Hanoi, Vietnam’s Capital